Longwave: Historic

 Swedish station SAQ, located at the Varberg Radio Station facility in Grimeton, is the last remaining operational Alexanderson alternator long-wave transmitter.
 Although the station ended regular service in 1996, it has been maintained as a World Heritage Site, and makes at least two demonstration transmissions yearly, on 17.2 kHz.

 Broadcasting

 Longwave is used for broadcasting only within ITU Region 1.
-The long-wave broadcasters are located in western, northern, central, and southeastern Europe, the former Soviet Union, Mongolia, Algeria, and Morocco.
+The long-wave broadcasters are located in Europe, North Africa and Mongolia.

 Typically, a larger geographic area can be covered by a long-wave broadcast transmitter compared to a medium-wave one.
 This is because ground-wave propagation suffers less attenuation due to ground conductivity at lower frequencies.

+Many countries have stopped using LW for broadcasting because of low audience figures, a lack of LW on new consumer receivers, increasing interference levels, the energy inefficiency of amplitude modulation and high electricity costs at transmitters.